 If there are more than one namespace values, the verification service shall check each of them until it finds one that is valid.

+Editor’s Note: Will need to be updated based on whether there is more than one identity header.

 Verification Error Conditions